CanevottiAlessia/miR-RF/README.md

    - `format_headers.py`: Python script for formatting the input;
    - `miR-RF_classes`: Directory of the second application.

-4. Use `miR_configuration_file.yml` file to configurate an environment suitable for running miR-RF.
+4. Use `miR_configuration_file.yml` file to configure an environment suitable for running miR-RF.
 It contains a specific set of channel configurations and package installations essential for the execution of the application.

    ```bash
    conda env create -f miR_configuration_file.yml